PadmarajBhat/js/AngularJS_SelfStudy.md

         * stackoverflow suggests : npm install --save rxjs-compat@6
         * *ans* : subscriber has to be given to any observable. subscriber can listen to observable and *next* function can assign the value from observable to class variable.

+* facing issue: subscriber is asynchronous call. statements below to it is executed before to subscribe next function execution